Who Ate All the Pies?

 "Who Ate All the Pies?" is a football chant sung by fans in the UK.
 It is usually sung to the tune of "Knees Up Mother Brown" and is aimed at overweight footballers, officials or other supporters.

 Background and origin

 The chant was first sung in 1894 by Sheffield United supporters, and directed at the club's goalkeeper William "Fatty" Foulke, who weighed over 300 lb.
 In his early career he played for Blackwell Colliery, subsequently playing for Sheffield United and Chelsea FC.

 If the tune used was Knees up Mother Brown, then it is highly improbable that the chant originated with Foulke who retired in 1907 and died in 1916; Knees up Mother Brown originated in 1918.
-Also, Foulke weighed 178 lb in 1894, and according to sportswriters of the time, was nicknamed "the lengthy one" or "the octopus"; his weight gain came later.
+Also, Foulke weighed 178 lb in 1894.
+According to sportswriters of the time, was nicknamed "the lengthy one" or "the octopus"; his weight gain came later.

 The lyrics

 The lyrics of the chant are: